 What Are My Rights If I Suspect Neglect?

 Nursing home neglect is an actionable tort.
-What this means is that the nursing home is legally (as well as morally and ethically) responsible for the actions of its staff and for the care of its patients.
-If the practices of employees result in harm to the patients, the injured patients and their family members may file a lawsuit.
+This means the nursing home is legally responsible for the actions of its staff and for the care of its patients.
+If the practices of employees result in harm to the patients, the injured patients and their family members may file a lawsuit with the help of an Orange County nursing home infection attorney.
 Whether that lawsuit would be criminal or civil depends on the individual facts and circumstances of each case.

-If your elderly family member suffered neglect in a nursing home and was diagnosed with an infection, reach out to Siegel Law at 562-645-4145 to discuss your senior’s legal rights and potential compensation.
+If your elderly family member suffered neglect in a nursing home and was diagnosed with an infection, reach out to Siegel Law.
+Our Orange County nursing home infection lawyers can help fight for justice.
+Call our office at (562) 645-4145 or contact us online.